-And finally, in order to get a mortgage you’ll need Home Insurance - which is our time to shine!
-Get covered in a flash on a monthly rolling plan created to your needs, with no hidden fees.
+And finally, to get a mortgage, you’ll need Home Insurance - which is where Urban Jungle comes in.
+You can get covered in a flash on a monthly rolling plan created to your needs, with no hidden fees.
 Ever.

 A few final tips…

-Unfortunately, the offer isn’t legally binding until the contracts have been exchanged, which happens at the very end; both the seller and the buyer have the freedom to pull out at any point before then.
+Unfortunately, the offer isn’t legally binding until the contracts have been exchanged, which usually happens a week or two before you move in.
+So, if you’re negotiating house price prior to exchange the offer can still change, but afterwards, it’ll probably be set in stone.
+Before the exchange, both the seller and the buyer have the freedom to pull out at any point before then.
 The best way to prevent this from happening is by moving fast.
 The cheapest solicitors aren’t always the quickest, so it might be worth forking out a bit more to lock in the deal.